fauzxan/Software-Testing-Campaign/README.md

 n = errno.
 The method also keeps track of the number of mutations created (because the errno only provides the upper bound on the number of mutations, not the exact amount) <br/>
 If at any point, the number of mutations is not equal to the number of mismatches, flag will be set to 1, and an <br/>
 error message will be printed out at the end of fuzzer method.

+##### What errors did the fuzzer find?
+The fuzzer was able to find the following errors, that have now been fixed:<br/>
+1. The first few lines of the csv are not read correcly.
+2. The closing of some write streams were not done correctly